Joyotu19/Tutorial_Mosh_Hamedani/README.md

 # Tutorial_Mosh_Hamedani

-As I was learning Python from the famous tutorial of Mosh Hamedani, I will be uploading the codes that I have written (Mostly easy).
+Some easy codes will be posted here from the Mosh Hamedani's Python tutorial